AbhishakeL/CorEvol/README.md

 # CorEvol

-CorEvol is a lightweight Python pipeline to calculate ω (dN/dS) values for the core genome of multiple genomic CDS sequences.
+CorEvol is a lightweight Python pipeline to calculate ω (dN/dS) values for the core genome of multiple genomic CDS sequences of closely related micro-organisms.
 The general workflow is described in the flowchart below.

 ## Table of Contents
 - [General Info](#general-info)